RayKlefstad/ICS45c/README.md

 └── src
     └── main.cpp
 ```
 Note that the files with your code are in the subdirectory `src`, and the files with your tests are in the subdirectory `gtest`.
-To edit the files, you must specify their path, e.g.
+To edit the files, you **must specify their path**, e.g.
 ```
 vim src/main.cpp
 vim src/hw_gtests.cpp
 ```
 If you move into `src` before editing `main.cpp`, you must remember to move back up into `ICS45c` before using the `git` commands.
 We recommend and give examples below of typing the subdirectory paths instead.

-*TIP: You can use tab completion of directory and filenames to reduce typing.*
+*TIP: Use tab completion of directory and filenames to reduce typing.*

 ## Coding